AlonShab/attribute-app/README.md

 This is a demo project for attribute, this project was build with next using CSR

 ## How to run the app
+Make sure to use node 18 or later
 ```bash
 npm run dev
 # or